VeritasSoftware/LiveHealthChecks/Docs/README_LiveHealthChecks.UI.md

 ## Information

-You can create a similar json file for your own system.
+**Note:** You should create a similar json settings file for your own system.

 The web app takes over from there.

 If you want to receive notifications for all **ReceiveMethods** in the system, on the same connection,

-set the **ServerReceiveMethod** header to * & use the SecretKey set in the Server.
+set the **ServerReceiveMethod** to * & use the SecretKey set in the Server.

 The web app renders the Widgets for each Api specified in the file.